SourLen/Python-CSGO-Cheat/README.md

 Remember to update the offsets.py file if theres a new csgo update.
 I will provide the new file as soon as i have the time too but you can also get the offsets from the hazedumper github (https://github.com/frk1/hazedumper) or update them yourself.

 ## Credit To:
-https://github.com/Snaacky/ for his csgo cheats which i used to learn about CSGP cheating in python.
+https://github.com/Snaacky/ for his csgo cheats which i used to learn about CSGO cheating in python.